Tustin/PlayStationDiscord-Games/README.md

 2. Modify `games.txt` and add the title id(s) you want (use the same format I used) **Please don't modify `games.json`, this file should be read-only and only modified by the script.**
 3. Open a PR with your changes.

+**OR**

+1. Fork the repo
+2. Open `gengameformat.py` in your terminal/Python interpreter and follow the instructions when it tells you to.
+It automatically copies the correctly formatted games to the `games.txt` file, and all you need to do is copy the icon to the correct folder.

 ## Supported Games

 |                               Icon                               |                           Title                           |